mnot/I-D/binary-structured-headers/draft.md

 }
 ~~~

+Length conveys the number of octets used to represent the inner list, encoded as per {{Section 5.1 of RFC7541}}, with a 4-bit prefix.

 A Binary Data Type in an Inner List MUST NOT be an Inner List (0x1).

 Parameters on the Inner List itself, if present, are serialised in a following Parameter type ({{parameter}}); they do not form part of the payload of the Inner List (and therefore are not counted in Length).